debugging17/requirement-analysis/README.md

 - Proper requirement analysis reduces the likelihood of project scope creep and helps control costs and timelines.

 In summary, requirement analysis is critical to delivering high-quality software that fulfills stakeholder expectations and contributes to overall project success.

+## Key Activities in Requirement Analysis

+Requirement Analysis involves several critical activities that ensure the software meets stakeholders' needs and expectations.
+The five key activities are:

+- **Requirement Gathering:**
+  Collecting information from stakeholders to understand their needs, expectations, and constraints for the software.
+This may involve interviews, surveys, questionnaires, and reviewing existing documentation.

+- **Requirement Elicitation:**
+  Discovering and uncovering actual requirements through direct interaction with stakeholders.
+Techniques include workshops, brainstorming sessions, observation, and prototyping to clarify ambiguous needs.

+- **Requirement Documentation:**
+  Systematically recording the gathered and elicited requirements in a structured format.
+Documentation ensures requirements are clear, consistent, and accessible to all project members, typically using use cases, user stories, or requirements specifications.

+- **Requirement Analysis and Modeling:**
+  Examining, organizing, and refining requirements to resolve conflicts and ambiguities.
+Modeling helps visualize requirements using diagrams, flowcharts, or models, making them easier to understand and validate.

+- **Requirement Validation:**
+  Checking and verifying that documented requirements accurately represent stakeholders’ needs and are feasible for implementation.
+Validation may include reviews, walkthroughs, and prototype demonstrations to ensure completeness and correctness.